 The 2021 action directs the Chief Data Officer Council with developing a data-skills workforce development playbook that will give agencies a roadmap for running data-skills training programs.

-The report notes the Office of Personnel Management expects to issue a new data scientist job series later this year to facilitate the hiring of candidates with the appropriate skillsets.
+The strategy notes the Office of Personnel Management expects to issue a new data scientist job series later this year to facilitate the hiring of candidates with the appropriate skillsets.
 OPM first announced it was working on the job series in 2019, and highlighted it as a tool that would help agencies more easily recruit in-demand data talent.

 Several interagency efforts this year have helped improve the data literacy of the federal workforce.
 The Chief Information Officer Council and CDO Council are creating tools to assist agencies with upskilling employees for data skills, and the Interagency Council on Statistical Policy (ICSP) is leading training and mentoring programs.